JosAbaafe/Running-Docker-Container/README.md

 # ⭐ Support

-If this project helped you learn Docker or containerization, consider giving the repository a star.
+If this project helped you learn Docker, consider giving the repository a star.

 ---